 The disease of addiction is drastic and calamitous enough already.

 The idea of “hitting rock bottom” is predicated on a negative starting point – a person has to be so miserable with their current circumstances that they are ready to make a change.

 But maybe – just maybe – some suffering addicts can be motivated by showing them the positive sides of recovery.
 Maybe there is a part of them that wants to reach for something better.

 The disease is an addiction, and diseases can’t be reasoned with or motivated, and diseases don’t want something better.
 But people do.

 Someone suffering from the disease of addiction has no control over the frequency or amount of alcohol or drugs that they consume.
 They will need help, and that is what addiction recovery programs are for.

 How to Give Help before Rock Bottom

 Addiction is thought of as a disease of deception, deflection, and most especially, denial.
-According to the 2013 National Survey on Drug Use and Health, 95% of Americans suffering with a substance use disorder say they don’t need help.
+According to the 2013 National Survey on Drug Use and Health, 95% of Americans suffering from a substance use disorder say they don’t need help.